-An examination of the social, cultural, and ideological forces that have affected ideas about curriculum and its relationship to contemporary educational practices.
-Various aspects of curriculum such as design, evaluation, implementation, and research are explored.
+An examination of the social, cultural, and ideological forces that have affected ideas about education and their relationship to contemporary educational practices.
+Various aspects of education such as curriculum design, evaluation, implementation, and research are explored.

 Global Issues and Education I